0xmonas/cobbee/DEPLOYMENT.md

 # Deployment Guide

-This document outlines the deployment process for the BuyCoffee application.
+This document outlines the deployment process for the Cobbee application.

 ## Table of Contents